For The Sake of the Mission - Part 2

-As you gain experience begin to consider who else you can reach and how you can expand your personal mission field.
+As you gain experience, begin to consider who else you can reach and how you can expand your personal mission field.

-Look at how you can partner with others in order to do more for the gospel.
+Look at how you can partner with others to do more for the gospel.
 What ministries can you support or join?
 Be creative, do some research, pray and ask God for guidance in this.

 What is my goal?

 My goal is to be faithful to what God has called me to do.
-You goal is to be faithful to God today.
+Your goal is to be faithful to God today.
 Ministry is a journey taken one step at a time, one day at a time.
 Don’t push it for tomorrow, don’t get overwhelmed by thinking about a lifetime of ministry, rather focus on being faithful to what God is calling you to do today.
 When you are following God you will be growing daily. ministry brings growth, not for yourself, but rather for the sake of the mission.

 Ministry is very simple, just don’t quit.
 If you know God is calling you, stick with it.
-The success comes form God not form you, your part is to not quit and to continually lean on Him to supply all your needs, for the sake of His mission.
+The success comes from God, not from you, your part is to not quit and to continually lean on Him to supply all your needs, for the sake of His mission.
 To quit is to doubt God and His love for those who do not know Him.
 You may be tired, you may be burned out, you may need to switch gears and re-evaluate your approach.
-You may need to spend some time fasting and praying and listening to God in order to find out His will.
+You may need to spend some time fasting and praying and listening to God to find out His will.
 But one thing is for certain, God wants you in ministry, in one way or another.
 You may be called to different ministries at different points in your life but you are always called to ministry.